EricFillion/CMPE-327/Documentation/a1/Tests/r4-sell.md

 - Enter TEST_TICKET’s quantity into the element #quantity
 - Enter "20210101" in the element #date
 - Enter  TEST_TICKET’s price into the element #price
-- Click element input[type = "sellform_submit"]
+- Click element #sellform_submit
-- validate that the #message_info element shows "Successfully sold the ticket!"
+- validate that the #message_info element shows "Successfully sold the ticket"
 - open /logout

 ### R4.6 For any errors, redirect back to / and show an error message.